Do I have to wear a face-covering?

-The face covering needs to be black, white, or blue and must cover your nose and mouth when worn.
+It is no longer mandatory to wear a face-covering in your vehicle.
+If you choose to continue to wear a face-covering, it must be black, white, or blue and must cover your nose and mouth when worn.
 Face coverings should be plain and must not be multi-coloured, patterned or branded.

-A full list of exemptions is available as part of the UK government guidance on face coverings.
-If a passenger is not wearing a face covering, under no circumstances should you insist the passenger produces evidence of an exemption, as it may be granted on a medical-in-confidence basis.
+If a passenger is not wearing a face covering, under no circumstances should you insist the passenger provides evidence of an exemption.
 Please abide by the following principles:

-You must not create a confrontational situation (for example insisting that passenger wear a face covering).
+You must not create a confrontational situation (for example insisting that passengers wear a face covering)

 We recommend that you carry some spare, single-use, face coverings inside your vehicle away from passenger view, so that you may provide them to any passenger that requests one.

-You are within your rights to refuse a journey to a passenger if they do not wear a face-mask, but you must do so without creating a conflict.
-In the eventuality that you are not content to carry a passenger who does not wish to wear a face covering once they have entered your vehicle, please allow the passenger to remain in your vehicle whilst you contact Wheely Support, so that we may make alternative arrangements to convey the passenger.
+You are within your rights to refuse a journey to a passenger if they do not wear a face mask, but please do so without creating a conflict.
+In the event that you are not willing to carry a passenger who is not wearing a face-covering, please allow the passenger to remain in your vehicle whilst you step outside of the vehicle and contact Wheely Customer Service.
+They can then make alternative arrangements to transport your passenger.